5 Key Factors Fuelling the Growth of the Textile Industry in India

 Scope of Self-employment Opportunities

 Self-employment opportunities in the textile industry are vast and varied.
 From designing and producing unique clothing to creating custom blankets and upholstery, there is something for everyone.
 The Indian textile industry is poised for significant growth in the next few years, according to a recent report by the Confederation of Indian Textile Industry (CITI).
-Demand for textiles in India is expected to increase at a compound annual growth rate (CAGR) of 14.8% from 2021 to 2025.
+The Indian textiles and apparel market is anticipated to expand at a 10% CAGR, reaching US$ 350 billion by 2030, with exports projected to hit US$ 100 billion.
 The report further states that the industry will reach a size of $350 billion by 2025, making it one of the largest segments in the country.

 With the advancement in technology, the industry is well-positioned to tap into new and unexplored markets, which will further increase its potential for growth.
 Therefore, those with a creative eye and an entrepreneurial spirit can find success in this industry.
 With the rise of the internet, there are a number of outlets that individuals can use to showcase their work and get it out to potential customers.
 Additionally, those interested in creating their own products can find a range of tools and resources to help them get started.